 Disorders in which the neuromuscular junction malfunctions include

 Some neuromuscular junction disorders decrease the nerve's activity, causing weakness.
-Others increase the nerve's activity.
-Such disorders include the following:
+Other disorders, such as the following, increase the nerve's activity:

-Stiff-person syndrome: Antibodies produced by the body attack nerve cells in the brain and spinal cord that regulate muscle movement.
+Stiff-person syndrome Stiff-Person Syndrome Stiff-person syndrome causes muscle stiffness that worsens gradually.
+Stiff-person syndrome often occurs in people with type 1 diabetes, certain autoimmune disorders, or certain kinds of cancer... read more : Antibodies produced by the body attack nerve cells in the brain and spinal cord that regulate muscle movement.
 As a result, muscles are stimulated continuously, causing them to become stiff.

-Isaacs syndrome: Nerves repeatedly send electrical impulses to muscles.
+Isaacs syndrome Isaacs Syndrome Isaacs syndrome involves overstimulation of the nerves that stimulate muscle fibers.
+It causes progressive muscle stiffness, continuous muscle quivering and twitching, and cramping.
+In people... read more : Nerves repeatedly send electrical impulses to muscles.
 As a result, muscles are continuously overstimulated.
 Muscles become stiff and twitch, making exercise and some normal physical activities difficult or impossible.